bangadang/stackIT/FS25/Dataengineering.md

 		- Location dimension: store, region country
 - **Measures**
 	- Numeric values in the fact table, used for analysis (e.g., sum of sales, average revenue).
+- **Schema/ Model types**
+	1. **Star Schema** ⭐
+    -   Fact table in the center with dimension tables radiating outward.
+    -   Simple and fast for querying.

+	2.   **Snowflake Schema** ❄️
+    -   Dimensions are normalized (split into sub-dimensions).
+    -   More storage-efficient but slightly slower for querying.
 ### Data warehouse
 - A data model/centralized system is designed with the needs of analysis in mind.
 Since the goal is to gain some knowledge for future (business) decisions through:
 	- performance indicators